 Acupuncture and Chinese medicine are effective in treating a wide range of conditions of the eye.
-For some conditions, such as macular degeneration, retinitis pigmentosa, Stargardt's disease and other retinal diseases which have no treatment in Western medicine, acupuncture is the treatment of choice.
+For some conditions, such as macular degeneration, retinitis pigmentosa, Stargardt's disease and other retinal diseases which have limited treatment in Western medicine, acupuncture is the treatment of choice.
 For other diseases, such as cataracts (in the early stage) and chronic (open-angle) glaucoma, acupuncture can be beneficial as an adjunct therapy to Western treatment.

 Traditional Chinese Medicine Diagnosis

 The Yellow Emperor’s Inner Classic or Nei jing, the most important ancient text in Chinese medicine, teaches “the Liver opens into the eyes”.
 The Liver is the primary organ relating to the eyes in Chinese medicine, although in practice, all of the internal organs have some relation to the eyes.
 That is why diagnosis of eye disease is not just based on symptoms and signs but also on a more extensive pattern of the entire body.
 The causes of eye and bodily diseases are the same: the dysfunction of the internal organs leads to eye and other disorders.
 You cannot separate the eyes from the rest of the body.

 In traditional Chinese medicine (TCM), it is said that the spirit “shows in the eyes” and “is housed in the heart.”
 These sayings indicate a direct relationship between thinking and eye function.
 The attitude of a person has a direct and immediate effect on the Qi in the eyes.
 TCM eye reading or eye diagnosis combined with pulse and tongue diagnosis are the most effective ways to determine the best treatment for each patient, and can aid in early detection for preventive management.
 It is also helpful if patients bring their medical records from recent eye exams.